Meet the AGROVOC Editorial Community

 What has been the most important achievement of being part of the editorial community?

-How does your work in AGROVOC benefit your organization?
+How does your work with AGROVOC benefit your organization?

 Do you have a favorite term in AGROVOC?